I discovered Wande Coal, Timaya, and late Goldie - Singer Asha Gangali

-How I Discovered Wande Coal, Timaya, Seyi Law, Late Goldie, Talent Hunt Manager And Singer Asha Gangali Speaks
+I Discovered Wande Coal, Timaya, Seyi Law, Late Goldie, Talent Hunter And Singer Asha Gangali reveals

 - Singer Asha Gangali reminisce on how he helped promote Dbanj and Don Jazzy's song when they first came to Nigeria